 7. Xero Prio

 The Xero Prio is made for all day, every day wear.
 The shoe features heel and instep straps that secure your foot while allowing the shoe to stay light enough to wear comfortably through the entire day.

 The sole of the Xero Prio is made from the same rubber as Xero’s popular Z-Trek sandal.
-This rubber is supportive but thin enough for you to feel the ground beneath you.
+This rubber is supportive but thin enough for your feet to feel the ground.
 The shoe also comes with a removable 2mm insole, so you can choose how barefoot you want to feel.

 The Xero Prio is a shoe you can feel good about wearing.
 It is made of 100% vegan materials and comes with a 5,000-mile warranty on the sole.